Unique & Colorful Unicorn Party Ideas

 Frisky Unicorn Party Games

-All you need is a unicorn headband and lightweight rings (we’ve conveniently put them together in a set for you) to let kids test their aim.
+All you need is a unicorn headband and lightweight rings (glow necklaces work great!) to let kids test their aim.
 One kid wears a unicorn horn while another kid tosses rings to see how many they can land.
 Here are a few ways to play:

 Game #1: Unicorn Rainbow Ring Toss Relay